DataDog/hiring-engineers/answers.md

 # Level 1

+### Getting Started

+The first thing I did after signing up for a Datadog account and installing the agent was watching the introductory video, because I thought it would be beneficial to get a general sense of what the software does and the type of customers the company is targeting.

+I also read over some of the docs before beginning the challenges, including the Datadog overview and the guide to getting started with the Agent.
+I like to gain a bit of familiarity with new technologies before I dive into using them, and I found the provided documentation to be thorough and helpful.

 ### The Agent

 * The Agent is a piece of software that the user installs onto a host that transmits system metrics and application data to Datadog.
 The Agent is made up of the collector, which collects system metrics; dogstatsd, which allows the user to send custom application data; and the forwarder, which sends all of the data to Datadog over HTTPS.